iotaledger/tips/text/0000-transaction-payload/0000-transaction-payload.md

 * `Unlock Blocks Count` must match the amount of inputs.
 Must be 0 < x < 127.
 * `Unlock Block Type` must either be 0 or 1, denoting a `Signature Unlock Block` or `Reference Unlock block`.
 * `Signature Unlock Blocks` must define either an `Ed25519`- or `WOTS Signature`.
-* A `Signature Unlock Block` unlocking multiple inputs must only appear once (be unique) and be positioned at same index of the first input it unlocks.
+* A `Signature Unlock Block` unlocking multiple inputs must only appear once (be unique) and be positioned at the same index of the first input it unlocks.
 All other inputs unlocked by the same `Signature Unlock Block` must have a companion `Reference Unlock Block` at the same index as the corresponding input which points to the origin `Signature Unlock Block`.
 * `Reference Unlock Blocks` must specify a previous `Unlock Block` which is not of type `Reference Unlock Block`.
 The reference index must therefore be < the index of the `Reference Unlock Block`.
-* Given the type and length information, the <i>Transaction Payload</i> must consume the entire byte array the `Payload Length` field in the <i>Message</i> defines.
+* Given the type and length of the information, the <i>Transaction Payload</i> must consume the entire byte array for the `Payload Length` field in the <i>Message</i> it defines.

 <sup>1</sup> ensures that serialization of the transaction becomes deterministic, meaning that libraries always produce the same bytes given the logical transaction.

 ### Semantic Validation

-Semantic validation starts when a message which is part of a confirmation cone of a milestone, is processed in the [White-Flag ordering](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0005-white-flag/0005-white-flag.md#deterministically-ordering-the-tangle).
-Semantics are only validated during White-Flag confirmations to enforce an ordering which can be understood by all the nodes (i.e. milestone cones), no matter in which order transactions are received.
+Semantic validation starts when a message that is part of a confirmation cone of a milestone is processed in the [White-Flag ordering](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0005-white-flag/0005-white-flag.md#deterministically-ordering-the-tangle).
+Semantics are only validated during White-Flag confirmations to enforce an ordering that can be understood by all the nodes (i.e. milestone cones), no matter the order the transactions are received.
 Otherwise, if semantic validation would occur as soon as a transaction would be received, it could potentially lead to nodes having different views of the UTXOs available to spend.

 Processing transactions in the White-Flag ordering enables users to spend UTXOs which are in the same milestone confirmation cone, if their transaction comes after the funding transaction in the mentioned White-Flag ordering.
 It is recommended that users spending unconfirmed UTXOs attach their message directly onto the message containing the source transaction.

-Following criteria defines whether the transaction passes the semantic validation:
+The following criteria defines whether the transaction passes the semantic validation:
 1. The UTXOs the transaction references must be known (booked) and unspent.
 1. The transaction is spending the entirety of the funds of the referenced UTXOs to the outputs.
 1. The address type of the referenced UTXO must match the signature type contained in the corresponding <i>Signature Unlock Block</i>.